chenle02/Graduate_Student_Seminar_2025-09-04/README.md

 Notes
 - Global images default to a generous height with rounded corners.
 Add `img-tall-slide` (or inline styles) if an image crowds formulas/captions.
 - ESC overview highlight is enhanced via CSS; no markup needed.

+## License & Attribution

+- License: See `LICENSE` for terms of use.
+- Attributions: External images/videos are credited in-slide.
+Linked references are included in `References_bib.html`.